I knew her when I was younger,

 she’d smile at me every morning

-gave her a new face, boobs and name.
+gave her a new face, new boobs, new persona.

 You may have missed it, being so busy

-doing whatever it is they let you do.
+doing what they let you think you want to do.

 I’m told they laid her next to her mom,